magicmarc/marks-reverie/src/content/posts/ACT_IV_Amber_the_Big_Sister.md

 *(Amber surveys the room.
 Ahe air buzzing with vanity, frustration, shyness, and daydreams.
 Amber’s jaw drops.)*

 **AMBER** *(in disbelief)*:
 What on earth is this circus?
 Rouge, scribbles, sighs, and gossip—are you girls rehearsing for your ridiculous play, or is this just daily life?
-What are you doing here.

 **MEG** *(startled, then hopeful)*:
 Does our big sister need a hand in the kitchen?